serhii-untilov/Payroll-SMB/README.md

-# Nest React Application inside a Turbo mono-repository
+# Nest a React application inside the Turbo mono-repository

 ## Initial script